hitobito/development/README.md

 development_worker_1        rails-entrypoint rails job ...
 Up      8080/tcp
 ```

-Access webapplication by browser: http://localhost:3000 and log in using *hitobito@puzzle.ch* and password *hito42bito*
+Access webapplication by browser: http://localhost:3000 and log in using *hitobito@puzzle.ch* and password *hito42bito*.
+For some wagons, the e-mail address is different.
+Go to the file ```/config/settings.yml``` inside your wagon repository and look out for the field "root_email".
+Use this e-mail address to login.

 ## Development